-If you have multiple bank and/or credit card accounts in Pandle, you may need to know how to process a transfer from one account to the other.
-To do this, when confirming your bank transactions, you will simply need to select the other bank account as the category whilst confirming your bank transactions.
+If you have multiple bank or credit card accounts in Pandle, you may need to process a transfer from one account to the other.
+You can do this by selecting the other bank account as the category whilst confirming your bank transactions.

-To ensure there are no errors, you will also be shown a similar notification in the corresponding bank account.
-However, this notification will prompt you to set up a rule to ignore transfers into this account from the corresponding account, to ensure no duplicate transactions are processed.
+To reduce the risk of errors you will also be shown a similar notification in the corresponding bank account.
+This notification will prompt you to set up a rule to ignore transfers from the corresponding account, to avoid duplicate transactions.

 You can create, view, and edit Bank Rules in Pandle by clicking 'Banking' in Pandle's navigation menu, and selecting 'Bank Rules'.